Constituency engagement

-No one understands the intricacies of the child welfare system better than those directly involved with it.
-Child welfare system constituents — birth parents, kinship caregivers, foster parents, and alumni of foster care — are well positioned to offer unique insights into what works, based on their personal experiences.
-They are integral to designing a successful child welfare system that keeps children safely at home whenever possible and prioritizes safe reunification when foster care is necessary.
+No one understands the intricacies of the child welfare system better than those directly impacted by it.
+Individuals with direct experience of the child welfare system — parents, kinship caregivers, foster caregivers, and alumni of foster care — are well positioned to offer unique insights into what works, based on their personal experiences and expertise.
+Their perspectives, recommendations, and collaboration are integral to designing a child welfare system that keeps children safely at home whenever possible, and a child and family well-being system that ensures all families have access to equitable supports in the communities where they live.

-Constituents should be involved at all levels of the system: as the experts of what their family needs at the individual case level; as peer mentors who offer support and guidance to those newly involved with the system; and as constituent consultants who participate in leadership and decision-making to advance systems change.
+Those who have been impacted most by the system — youth, families, and resource caregivers — should be involved at all levels of the system as: the experts of what they or their family need at the individual case level; peer mentors who offer support and guidance to others navigating the system; and expert consultants and partners in co-design, leadership, and decision-making that advance system improvement and transformation.

 FEATURED RESOURCES